Lee-zix/Lee-zix.github.io/_pages/about.md

 Language Models and improving the factuality and truthfulness of Large Language Models by integrating structured knowledge.

-Prospective students: I have intern positions available in 2025.
+Prospective students: I have several intern positions available, as well as one Master’s student position for 2026.
 Please contact me via the following email.

 Contact Information
 -----